 Your dentist has recommended that you see a periodontist, a dental specialist who treats periodontal disease.
 Periodontal disease is a bacterial infection that infects the gum tissue causing inflammation, redness, swelling and loss of bone around the teeth.
 It can affect one tooth or many.
-In South Africa, the prevalence of periodontal diseases is high.
-Fewer than 2% of younger adults (35- to 44-year-olds) and fewer than 15% of 15-year-old children3 in South Africa have healthy gums.
-1
+The National Institute of Health reports that 80 percent of adults in the United States have some form of periodontal disease.
+(1)

 How did I get Periodontal Disease?

 Periodontal disease begins with bacteria present in the mouth attaching to the teeth.
 The bacteria collect and multiply, forming a biofilm called dental plaque.
 If this plaque is left on the teeth, the adjacent gingival tissues can become inflamed, resulting in the development of gingivitis, an early form of gum disease.
 Daily flossing and twice-daily brushing with a toothpaste that fights bacteria can help prevent gingivitis.
 Plaque and food debris are removed by oral hygiene practices and thus clean the surface of the teeth and eliminate bacterial plaque at the gum line of the teeth.
 [It needs to be clear from this section that gingivitis is an early form of gum disease that can lead to periodontitis, a serious form gum disease, if left untreated]

 However, if plaque and food debris are not removed and oral hygiene practices are not maintained, then gingivitis will get worse and the gum tissue can become more inflamed, bleeding can occur, the area between the tooth and gum tissue can become deepened to form a periodontal pocket and periodontal disease can develop.